Safety and Sustainability of Axillary Versus Radial Arterial Catheters in Critically Ill Children

 The limitations imposed by the retrospective cohort study design make it challenging to directly compare the two techniques:

-- The axillary artery cohort was therefore not random, and likely consists of sicker patients with more difficult arterial access; 306 such patients were identified from the electronic record over a 15 year period
+- The axillary artery cohort was therefore not randomly chosen, and consists of sicker patients with more difficult arterial access

-- The radial artery cohort was matched by similar age but otherwise randomly selected from the electronic record; 306 matched cases were selected
+- The radial artery cohort was matched by similar age but otherwise randomly selected from the electronic record

-The cohorts were clearly quite different, as demonstrated by the 10% mortality rate in the axillary group compared with 2% in the radial group.
-It is therefore difficult to make conclusions about the safety of one technique compared with the other.
+The cohorts were clearly quite different at baseline, as demonstrated by the 12% mortality rate in the axillary group compared with 2% in the radial group.
+It is therefore difficult to make conclusions about the safety of one technique compared with the other, except to say that one might expect a higher rate of complications in the axillary artery cohort commensurate with their higher severity of illness.

 Discussion